tmnarine/techml/rpi/spigotpi/README.md

 - Calculate using ```add``` and ```subtract```
 - Reference strings and data arrays

-In the ```learn.s``` module shown below, there are implementations of simple operations needed for the final Spigot PI assembly code.
+In the ```learn.s``` module shown below, there are implementations of simple operations needed for the final Spigot Pi assembly code.
 The code is divided into two parts:

 - .data : contains the strings and memory used for the application